Dollar falls in Baghdad and Erbil - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Tuesday’s trading lower in Iraq, hovering around 155,000 dinars per 100 dollars.
+The US dollar closed Thursday’s trading lower in Iraq, hovering around 154,000 dinars per 100 dollars.

-According to Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 154,750 dinars per 100 dollars, down from the previous session’s 154,900 dinars.
+According to Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 153,750 dinars per 100 dollars, down from the morning session’s 153,900 dinars.